 The report your hearing test is called an audiogram.
 Dr. Taylor will explain your audiogram so you know why you are having hearing difficulty and where hearing loss originates in your auditory system.
 In the event that the hearing loss can be medically treated, you will be referred to a physician for medical intervention.
-Only about 10 to 20% of hearing loss is medically treatable.
+Only about 20% of hearing loss is medically treatable.

 Middle Ear Analysis

 Middle ear analysis will be conducted by inserting a soft probe tip at the entrance of your ear canal, one ear at a time.
 You will hear a hum and feel a slight pressure change while your eardrum’s ability to move is measured.
 The graphic output of middle ear analysis is called a tympanogram.